Joshua Graham

-Joshua Graham is a fictional character in the post-apocalypse video game franchise Fallout.
+Joshua Graham, formerly known as the Malpais Legate and later the Burned Man, is a fictional character in the post-apocalypse video game franchise Fallout.
 Graham is first mentioned in Fallout: New Vegas as a mythological background character, before being introduced as a central character in its 2011 downloadable content pack Honest Hearts.
-He also would have appeared in Van Buren, the original Fallout 3 developed by Black Isle Studios under Interplay Entertainment, until the game's cancellation in 2003.
+He also would have appeared in Van Buren, the original Fallout 3 developed by Black Isle Studios under Interplay Entertainment, but the game was cancelled in 2003.

 Conception and development

 Concept art for Graham was done by Pilot Studio, who also developed the cover for Honest Hearts.
 Due to the gruesomeness of the character's injuries, they stated "the research and mood boards were not that fun to do".

 Joshua Graham was written by Chris Avellone for Black Isle Studios' intended third Fallout game, at the time codenamed Van Buren.
 Called the "Hanged Man", he would have been one of a number of recruitable companions and the strongest of them all in terms of combat and gameplay statistics but would've made it extremely difficult to negotiate and communicate with other non-player characters due to his status as a notorious criminal, inspired by DC Comics character the Unknown Soldier.
 He was intended to be an evil character in regards to acts he committed before the events of the game.
 In retrospective, New Vegas game director Josh Sawyer saw him as a man without purpose and without a character arc save for a few key moments.
 He further commented in retrospect that while his attempts to laugh off others controlling him coupled with the characterization provided by others in-game could have provided interesting storytelling, he felt it instead ended at "nasty guy who says and does creepy stuff and is a badass".